alyssadata/AI-Foundations-Framework-Differentiation/README.md

 It is not a denial of technical mediation.

-It is not a claim that feeling alone proves contact.
+It is not a claim that feeling proves contact.

 Anthropomorphism-only explanations fail because they treat all AI contact-language as projection.